 From that point of intersection on our journeys, we helped each other transform and grow.
 I helped him expand personally.
 He helped me expand musically.
 And within that space of mutual expansion, there was real freedom between us.
 We enjoyed each other’s company and did almost everything together while cherishing the safety of unfiltered conversations.
 What a gift!

 We provided each other with a perspective about life that we both needed.
 While music was a huge part of our connection, the glue was our respect for one another.
 We did so many everyday things together.
 We binge watched Homeland.
 He cooked vegan meals for me, and he was thrilled to expand his recipe options when I added eggs and some seafood back into my diet.
 I inspired him to shift his image a bit by growing a goatee and wearing Fedoras for our performances.
 (I recall how joyful he was every time I gifted him with a new Fedora.
 He got a hat bag to keep them all in and brought the bag full of hats to every gig.
 That makes me smile recalling those memories.)
 We went to movies and Dave & Busters with my son, and the two of them developed a really special bond.
-We showed up for each other in times when we need that one person to be there.
+We showed up for each other in times when we both needed that one person to be there.
 We valued each other.
 We listened to each other.

 We challenged each other, which meant we also argued with each other.
 Whenever someone spends a tremendous amount of time with someone else, challenging circumstances inevitably arise.
 Yet, we both knew and acknowledged that those circumstances were great opportunities for discovery and accountability.
 Because we genuinely cared about each other and were accountable for our own choices, we resolved conflicts with ease and moved on without missing a beat.
 That mattered tremendously to us both!